-Whilst modern conservatories can be highly insulated and energy-efficient, they will usually still need heating during the cold winter months.
+Modern conservatories are highly insulated and energy-efficient, but they still need heating during the cold winter months.

 - Electric radiators

 - Underfloor heating

 If you only plan to use your conservatory occasionally, portable heaters or electric radiators may be all you need.
 If you intend to use your conservatory more regularly, a permanent heat source, such as a log burner, will heat the room more efficiently.
 To find out more, read our guide on conservatory heating solutions.

 It’s crucial to understand the building regulations that apply to heating a conservatory so that you can make an informed decision on the right solution for your needs.
 For more information, visit the Planning Portal website.

 Do I need planning permission or building control certification when adding a radiator to my conservatory?

 Planning Portal stipulates that your conservatory must have an independent heating system with separate temperature and on/off controls.

 If you plan to extend the central heating from your home into your conservatory, building regulations will apply.
 So, if you add a radiator to your conservatory that is connected to your home’s central heating system, you’ll need to meet building regulations.

 If you are in any doubt about whether your conservatory heating solution is subject to building regulations, contact your local authority building control department.